igorkry/tnt4j-streams/README.md

 Details on `AccessLogParserCommon` (or `ApacheAccessLogParser` in general) can be found in samples section ['Apache Access log single file'](#apache-access-log-single-file) and parsers configuration section ['Apache access log parser'](#apache-access-log-parser).

-#### Logstash RAW data
+#### Logstash Raw data

-This sample shows how to stream activity events from redirected Logstash output RAW data.
-Logstash output is configured to send RAW output data as JSON to `localhost:9595`.
+This sample shows how to stream activity events from redirected Logstash output Raw data.
+Logstash output is configured to send Raw output data as JSON to `localhost:9595`.
 Sample also shows how to use stacked parsers technique to extract log entry data from JSON envelope.

 Sample files can be found in `samples/logstash` directory.